CliMA/EnsembleKalmanProcesses.jl/docs/src/examples/darcy.md

 )
 ```

 We define a wrapper around the GRF, and as the permeability field must be positive we introduce a domain constraint into the function distribution.
-Henceforth, the GRF is interfaced in the same manner as any other parameter distribution with regards to interface.

 ```julia
 pkg = GRFJL()